robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

 ****************************************

 Using Grafana alerts involves a `special instance of AlertManager embedded within Grafana <https://grafana.com/docs/grafana/latest/alerting/fundamentals/alertmanager/>`_.

 .. image:: /images/grafana-alertmanager-save-contact-point.png
   :width: 600
   :align: center

-You need to configure two integrations: one to send alerts to Robusta and another to let Robusta query metrics and create silences.
+You need to configure two integrations: one to send alerts to Robusta and another to allow Robusta query metrics and create silences.

 Prerequisite
 =================================
-* A ``cluster_name: YourClusterName`` label for each cluster.
+* A label in the following format ``cluster_name: YourClusterName`` added to each alert, with the cluster name as it appears in Robusta ``generated_values.yaml``.

 Send Alerts to Robusta
 ============================